 Bernie is a strong opponent of allowing “too big to fail” banks to exist.
 He criticized the 2008 bailout as “the most extreme example … of socialism for the rich and free enterprise for the poor.”

-Bernie has repeatedly called for the breakup of the country’s largest banks — and has introduced legislation to do it.
-The Too Big to Fail, Too Big to Exist Act would require the Secretary of the Treasury to break up the nation’s largest financial institutions: JP Morgan Chase, Citigroup, Goldman Sachs, Bank of America, Morgan Stanley, and others that pose a threat to the financial system.
+Bernie has repeatedly called for the breakup of the country’s largest banks.
+In 2008 he introduced the Too Big to Fail, Too Big to Exist Act, which would have required the Secretary of the Treasury to break up the nation’s largest financial institutions: JP Morgan Chase, Citigroup, Goldman Sachs, Bank of America, Morgan Stanley, and others that pose a threat to the financial system.

 Does Bernie support any other regulations for the big banks?

-Bernie is a consistent proponent of strengthened bank regulations, including reintroducing Glass-Steagall, reversing tax loopholes that only help big banks, and fighting against rollbacks of banking regulations.
+Bernie is a consistent supporter of strengthened bank regulations, including reintroducing Glass-Steagall, reversing tax loopholes that only help big banks, and fighting against rollbacks of banking regulations.

 Tax on Wall Street Speculation

 Stock markets are intended to be an exchange where a company can sell shares for cash that they then invest back in the business.
 But increasingly, the market is used as an instrument to gain short-term profits by quickly trading stocks with tiny price differences and using other high-risk trading methods to make a quick return.
 Bernie sides with several leading economists in calling for a tax on the dangerous speculation on Wall Street.

 What is a Financial Transaction Tax (FTT)?

 An FTT, also known as a Tobin Tax or Robin Hood Tax, is a small tax applied each time a financial security (e.g., a stock, bond, or similar financial instrument) is traded.

-The 2008 financial crisis has been both a lesson in the dangers of excessively risky financial behavior and a tremendous expense for the American taxpayers.
+The 2008 financial crisis has been both a lesson in the dangers of excessively risky financial behavior and a tremendous expense for American taxpayers.
 Many studies show (as cited in this report) that implementing an FTT would both dissuade high-risk and high-frequency trading and generate revenue.